 Thorpeness Cliff CGS

-A temporary exposure in the cliff which degraded very quickly, this was fortunately reported to GeoSuffolk by a local resident.
+This shows glacial deposits on Norwich Crag sand.
+Good exposures in the cliff such as this tend to degrade very quickly - this was fortunately reported to GeoSuffolk by a local resident.

-Thorpe Ness CGS - the beach at this location forms one of the Suffolk 'nesses'.
+Thorpe Ness CGS - the beach to the north of the cliffs shown above forms one of the Suffolk 'nesses'.

 Geodiversity in Babergh.
 This is a fine area to enjoy estuaries.
 The local ‘London Clay’ plays a major part - in cliff exposures and on foreshores, as a feature of landslipping, and, when recycled by the rivers, as a contributor to the modern estuary mud.
 In the west the River Stour has dissected the landscape giving this area some of the steepest slopes in Suffolk and it has cut down into the underlying Chalk around Sudbury.